 Are you claiming all your Rental Property tax deductions?

-If you own an investment property (or are thinking of purchasing one) there are many related expenses that you may be entitled to claim as rental property tax deductions.
+If you own an investment property it’s important to know which expenses to claim as rental property tax deductions.

-To avoid ATO troubles down the track, it’s important that you know you’re claiming the right rental property expenses the right way!
+Avoid ATO troubles down the track.
+It’s important that you know you’re claiming the right rental property expenses and claiming them the right way!

 Here are a couple of mistakes that people often make!

-- Maintenance and repairs done before leasing a property for the first time can be claimed as rental property tax deductions.
+- Maintenance and repairs done before leasing a property for the first time can be claimed as a tax deduction.

 - The cost of renovations on an investment property can be claimed in full on the next tax return.